Protests of 1968: South Africa

-In South Africa, the (white-only) University of Cape Town (UCT) Council's decision to rescind Archie Mafeje's (black) offer for a senior lecturer position due to pressure from the Apartheid government has angered students and led to protests on 15 August 1968 followed by a nine days sit-in at UCT administration building.
-Protesters faced intimidation from the government, anti-protestors and fellow Afrikaans students from other universities.
+In South Africa, the (white-only) University of Cape Town (UCT) Council's decision to rescind Archie Mafeje's (black) offer for a senior lecturer position due to pressure from the Apartheid government angered students and led to protests on 15 August 1968 followed by a nine-day sit-in at the UCT administration building.
+Protesters faced intimidation from the government, anti-protestors, and fellow Afrikaans students from other universities.
 The police swiftly squashed support for the sit-in.
 In the aftermath, Mafeje left the country and did not return until 2000.

 Spain

 Compared to other countries, the repercussions of 1968 were much smaller in Spain, mostly being protests and strikes repressed by Franco's regime.
 Workers were joined by students at the University of Madrid to protest the involvement of police in demonstrations against dictator Francisco Franco's regime, demanding democracy, trade unions and worker rights, and education reform.
 In April, Spanish students protested against the actions of the Franco regime in sanctioning a mass for Adolf Hitler.
 At the beginning of spring the University of Madrid was closed for thirty-eight days due to student demonstrations.